 The problem we had with the Furbliss was that the hog bristles keep falling out, and after a few weeks, we were missing quite a few, which will reduce the brush’s effectiveness.

-5. Wahl Professional Equine Horse Grooming Brushes
+5. Wahl Professional Equine Horse Grooming Brush

-The Wahl Professional Equine Horse Grooming Brushes closely resembles a human hairbrush and has a comfortable, rubberized grip that makes it easy to manage and reduces hand fatigue while you are working.
+The Wahl Professional Equine Horse Grooming Brush closely resembles a human hairbrush and has a comfortable, rubberized grip that makes it easy to manage and reduces hand fatigue while you are working.
 It’s extremely durable, and none of our bristles broke while we were using it.
 It’s perfect for eliminating tangle in the mane and tail.

 The biggest downside to the Wahl is that the bristles are quite stiff, so it is easy to hurt the horse by pulling too hard.
-One of the horses would always try to move away from us if it saw this brush coming.
+One of the horses would always try to move away from us if they saw this brush coming.

 6. Weaver Leather Bling Brush

 The Weaver Leather Bling Brush is an attractive brush suitable for horses as well as other animals.
 The soft polypropylene bristles are safe to use on the face, and they won’t pull the hair or irritate the horse.
-The attractive Aztec design gives it an authentic appearance that’s children and collectors will love.
+The attractive design gives it an authentic appearance that children and collectors will love.

 The only downside to the Weaver is that it’s quite small and will take a long time to groom several horses.
 We also thought it cost a little too much for the size.